-\minifig{orderings}\textbf{\textsc{Orderings}}---\grammar{} can compute orderings for nodes, groups, or other data elements.
-Orderings are defined in the \codeown{orderings} construct and can be determined by \textit{a)} sorting a data field of an element (e.g, a given data attribute or a calculated attribute such as node degree resulting from a \textsc{Transformation} or, \textit{b)} optimizing node orderings based on node connectivity (matrix \textit{seriation}~\cite{behrisch2016matrix}) using algorithms implemented by \texttt{reorder.js}~\cite{reorderJS}.
-Seriation requires a \code{method} parameter (\textit{optimal-leaf-order, barycentre, bandwidth-reduction}, or \textit{pca}) and a \code{distance} parameter (\textit{euclidean, manhattan, minkowski, chebyshev, hamming, jaccard, braycurtis}).
-While originating in the context of adjacency matrices, \grammar{} makes it possible to use the same seriation method (ordering) across all visualization designs that offer some sort of linear ordering for nodes: arc diagrams, adjacency lists, hive plots, jig-saw, etc. In our implementation, \grammar{} stores an ordering as a mapping from \texttt{id}s to an ordinal number.
-This allows the calculation and co-existence of several orderings on the same data set and, e.g., interactive switching between orderings (\textsc{interaction}).
+Many types of layout depend on an ordering over the elements that they position (e.g., adjacency matrices, arc diagrams, hive-plots, circular layouts, parallel edge-splatting~\cite{burch2011parallel} or jigsaws~\cite{stasko2008jigsaw}; see \autoref{sec:layouts}).
+In \grammar, orderings for nodes, groups, and other data elements are defined in the top-level \codeown{orderings} construct and can be accessed by the visual marks for placement (\autoref{sec:visualencodings}). \textbf{Attribute orderings} order nodes based on a data attribute value or a metric (specified as \ca{orderingCriterionField} which can result from a transformation such as degree.
+A \textbf{matrix seriation} optimizes node order based on their connectivity in order to reveal patterns in an adjacency matrix~\cite{behrisch2016matrix}.
+Seriation requires a method and a distance (\codeowna{method}{("optimal-leaf-order"| "barycentre"|"bandwidth-reduction"|"pca")}) and a \codeowna{dis\-tance}{"euclidean"|"manhattan"|"minkowski"|"chebyshev" |"hamming"|"jaccard"|"braycurtis"}).

-\minifig{layout}\textbf{\textsc{Layouts}} (often called embeddings) define the spatial positions of nodes in a network visualization.
-For a systematic approach like \grammar, the challenge is to organize the many diverse layouts beyond force-directed layouts (e.g.,~\cite{Tamassia2016-la}) into a meaningful classification, alongside their options and parameters.
-At a high level, \grammar{} groups layouts in geometric layouts and procedural layouts (see \autoref{fig:layouts}), table layouts and induced layouts.
+While originating in the context of adjacency matrices, \grammar{} makes it possible to use the same seriation across all visualization designs that offer some sort of linear ordering for nodes: arc diagrams, adjacency lists, hive plots, jig-saw, etc. In our implementation, \grammar{} stores an ordering as a mapping from object \texttt{id}s to a number to allow for co-existence of several orderings on the same data set and enable, e.g., interactive switching between orderings (see \autoref{sec:interaction}) to explore patterns in matrices and other visualizations~\cite{behrisch2016magnostics}.